Support your registrar

 Supporting your registrar’s wellbeing

-For helpful information and a list of resources for registrars, refer to the Registrar safety and support section of the AGPT registrar handbook.
+For helpful information and a list of resources for registrars, refer to the Registrar safety and support section of the AGPT registrar handbook and the RACGP Wellbeing Hub.

 Supporting a registrar who isn’t progressing as expected